doubleencore/XcodeIssueGenerator/README.md

 brew install xcodeissuegenerator
 ```

+Xcode 8 and Swift 3 are required to build XcodeIssueGenerator.

 ### Install Manually

 Download the latest [release](https://github.com/doubleencore/XcodeIssueGenerator/releases) or build the project yourself.
 Copy the XcodeIssueGenerator executable to your ```/usr/local/bin``` directory and make it executable: ```chmod +x /usr/local/bin/XcodeIssueGenerator```.
 Call the XcodeIssueGenerator executable from a Run Script build phase.